slim-template/slim/README.md

 #### Tag shortcuts

 You can define custom tag shortcuts by setting the option `:shortcut`.
+In Rails apps, you need to put this code for your shortcuts into an initializer like `config/initializers/slim.rb`.
+In Sinatra, you simply add the same configuration anywhere below the line where you `require 'slim'`.

 ~~~ ruby
 Slim::Engine.set_options shortcut: {'c' => {tag: 'container'}, '#' => {attr: 'id'}, '.' => {attr: 'class'} }